cacheable

 CacheableMemory - In-Memory Cache

-cacheable comes with a built-in in-memory cache called CacheableMemory.
+cacheable comes with a built-in in-memory cache called CacheableMemory from @cacheable/memory.
 This is a simple in-memory cache that is used as the primary store for cacheable.
 You can use this as a standalone cache or as a primary store for cacheable.
 Here is an example of how to use CacheableMemory:

 import { CacheableMemory } from 'cacheable';